Azure/bicep-types-az/generated/eventhub/microsoft.eventhub/2017-04-01/types.md

 ### Properties
 * **destination**: [Destination](#destination): Capture storage details for capture description
 * **enabled**: bool: A value that indicates whether capture description is enabled.
 * **encoding**: 'Avro' | 'AvroDeflate': Enumerates the possible values for the encoding format of capture description.
-Note: 'AvroDeflate' will be deprecated in New API Version
+Note: 'AvroDeflate' will be deprecated in New API Version.
 * **intervalInSeconds**: int: The time window allows you to set the frequency with which the capture to Azure Blobs will happen, value should between 60 to 900 seconds
 * **sizeLimitInBytes**: int: The size window defines the amount of data built up in your Event Hub before an capture operation, value should be between 10485760 to 524288000 bytes
 * **skipEmptyArchives**: bool: A value that indicates whether to Skip Empty Archives